oliverstickel/oliverstickel.github.io/index.md

 ## Experience

 `2020-today`
-**Lab Manager at Bochum Makerspace.** I lead two labs (Digital Lab and Plastics Lab) and I'm involved in the overall development of [RUB-Makerspace](https://makerspace.rub.de), a 2000sqm innovation space with a team of about 20 people. *Ruhr-Universität Bochum*, Germany.
+**Lab Manager at Bochum Makerspace.** I was deputy general manager of [RUB-Makerspace](https://makerspace.rub.de) as well as lab leader for the Digital Lab and the Plastics Lab.
+RUB-Makerspace is a 2000sqm innovation space with a team of about 20 people and multiple (sub-)labs and workshops. *Ruhr-Universität Bochum*, Germany.

 `2019-2020`
 **Writer, researcher, consultant**.
 Book project "[Handbuch Fab Labs](https://www.bombini-verlag.de/shop/handbuch-fab-labs/)" and consultation work for organizations interested in Maker-/innovation spaces. *Self-employed*, Germany.